-- 1. From the HMC, select the Partition Manager. - 2.
+- 1. From the HMC, select Partition Manager. - 2.
 Right-click on the mouse and select Open Terminal Window. - 3.
 From the Service Processor Menu on the VTERM, select Option 2 System Power Control. - 4.
 Select option 6.
 Verify that the state changes to currently disabled.
 Disabling fast system boot automatically enables slow boot. - 5.
 Select Option 98 to exit the system power control menu. - 6.
 Use the HMC to power on the managed system in a full system partition by selecting the managed system in the Contents area. - 7.
 Right-click or select the desired system in the Contents area.
 Next, on the menu, choose Selected. - 8.
-Select Power On. - 9.
-Select the Power on Diagnostic Stored Boot list option see the IBM Hardware Management Console for pSeries Installation and Operations Guide, order number SA38-0590, for more information about full system partitions). - 10.
-Make sure that there are no media in the devices in the media subsystem. - 11.
+Select Power On.

+- 9. Select the Power on Diagnostic Stored Boot list option (refer to "Full System Management Tasks" in the Hardware Management Console for pSeries Installation and Operations Guide, order number SA38-0603, for more information on full system partitions). - 10.
+Make sure that there is no media in the devices in the media subsystem. - 11.
 Enter any passwords, if requested.

-Note: If you are unable to load the diagnostics to the point when the DIAGNOSTIC OPERATING INSTRUCTIONS display, go to "Step 2.5 Loading the Standalone Diagnostics from CD-ROM" on page 142.
+Note: If you are unable to load the diagnostics to the point when the DIAGNOSTIC OPERATING INSTRUCTIONS display, go to "Using the HMC to Load the Standalone Diagnostics from CD-ROM" on page 156.